spectrocloud/librarium/content/docs/06-integrations/00-aws-efs.md

 # AWS EFS

 Amazon Elastic File System (Amazon EFS) is a scalable file storage that allows for automatic encryption of data at rest and in transit.
-You can access information from an EFS volume, within a specific region, no matter which availability zone.
+You can access information from an AWS EFS volume, within a specific region, no matter which availability zone.
 The cluster can be distributed across availability zones instead of having it in one location and replicating it across multiple times.

-Palette handles setting up the EFS as a volume with ease when adding the persistentvolume storage container.
-Palette will dynamically provision the EFS storage layer for the worker node.
+Palette handles setting up the AWS EFS as a volume with ease when adding the persistentvolume storage container.
+Palette will dynamically provision the AWS EFS storage layer for the worker node.

 # Requirements

-- The Identity and Access Management (IAM) policy below contains the minimum access required for Palette to the work with EFS.
+- The Identity and Access Management (IAM) policy below contains the minimum access required for Palette to work with AWS EFS.

-- The EFS policy needs to be attached as `*roleadditionalpolicies*` in the Kubernetes layer of the Cluster.
+- The AWS EFS policy needs to be attached as `*roleadditionalpolicies*` in the Kubernetes layer of the Cluster.

 - Create and add this policy as a `roleAdditionalPolicies` in the `managedMachinePool` policy of kubernetes layer.

+## Usage

+There are two ways to add AWS EFS to Palette:

+1. Add AWS EFS as a CSI layer in AWS/EKS.

+2. You can also load AWS EFS as an Add-on layer, which will create a new storage class using the AWS EFS file system.

 ## Policy Information